Sudharsanbs/GroceryNode/README.md

 # Node.js Authentication and Profile Management Project

-This project demonstrates a basic implementation of user authentication (sign-up and sign-in) along with profile editing functionality using Node.js and PostgreSQL.
+This project lets users sign up, log in, and manage their profile.
+After logging in, users can register their grocery shop by filling in shop details.
+The backend is built with Node.js and PostgreSQL,

 ## Installation